maximalisimus/aif-master/README.md

 1. Start from under the superuser **root**.
 2. the presence of a configured Internet connection in your distribution
+3. Install several dependencies in the Live distribution for the script to work correctly.
+Without the utilities listed below, the script simply won't run.

+$ sudo pacman -Syy ncurses git bash dialog --noconfirm

 **This script can be run from anywhere**.